Key Takeaways

 The process is neither simple nor guaranteed.
 Legal costs can be substantial, and there's no assurance that historical bearer share ownership claims will be recognized.

 Absolutely not.
-The BVI does not permit bearer shares—physically or digitally.
+The BVI does not permit bearer shares, physically or digitally.
 For those seeking privacy or efficient transfer mechanisms that were once associated with bearer shares, modern, compliant alternatives are available:

-- Nominee Shareholders: Shares can be held by a nominee, who then acts on the instructions of the beneficial owner, with the nominee's name recorded in the Register of Members.
+Shares can be held by a nominee, who then acts on the instructions of the beneficial owner, with the nominee's name recorded in the Register of Members.

-- Trusts: Ownership can be vested in a trust, providing privacy for beneficiaries while the trustee holds legal title.
+Ownership can be vested in a trust, providing privacy for beneficiaries while the trustee holds legal title.

-- Segregated Portfolios (for specific structures): Certain regulated entities can use segregated portfolio company structures.
+Certain regulated entities can use segregated portfolio company structures.

 These alternatives comply with current BVI and international transparency regulations.